 In that post, I also pointed out:

 “The record for this site provides no support for any relation at all between global temperature and drought.”

-I have since found a relation of that kind, described in the post “Rainfall kurtosis matches HadCRUT4”.
+I have since found a relation of that kind, described in the post “Rainfall kurtosis vs. HadCRUT4, revised”.

-Leptokurtosis of Manilla annual rainfall totals, which indicates extremes of annual rainfall – both positive (deluges) and negative (droughts) – has a pattern that matches that of annual global temperature anomalies when detrended.
+Leptokurtosis of Manilla 12-monthly rainfall totals, which indicates extremes of rainfall – both positive and negative – has a pattern that matches that of global temperature anomalies when detrended.

 Note added 27 March 2016

 Prior construction of this graph.

 I constructed this CUSUM SOI graph in 2012 on my own initiative, without knowledge of a prior construction by David Archibald in 2010.
 His graph (yellow background colour) appears to have an identical trace.
 Without adding linear trend lines, Archibald identifies the same end points of the long period of La Nina dominance followed in 1976 by a period of El Nino dominance.

 Archibald published his graph in a guest post in “Watt’s Up With That”: